sherpalabsio/local_sherpa/README.md

 $ sherpa sleep # aliases: off, disable
 Sherpa: All env unloaded.
 Sherpa goes to sleep.
 $ sherpa work # aliases: on, enable
-Sherpa: Local env loaded.
+Sherpa: Local is env loaded.
 Sherpa is ready for action.
 ```

 ## Configuration